British Entomology: Reprint of Parts 1 to 8 (plates 1–34) and Parts 9 to 30

 Demand from later, new subscribers required Curtis retrospectively to print at least an additional 72 sets of parts 1 to 30.
-This reprinting commenced in January 1829 and continued until 1840 and was concurrent with the printing of the remaining parts 31 to 192 of the first edition which were increased in number to accommodate the additional demand.
+This reprinting commenced in January 1829 and continued until December 1839 and was concurrent with the printing of the remaining parts 31 to 192 of the first edition which were increased in number to accommodate the additional demand.

 Reprints of the plates and text of parts 1 to 8 (plates 1 to 34) can all be identified by an underscore to the plate number and in the case of plate 30, also by the addition of the systematic reference number 283.
 The text was comprehensively rewritten and reset with changes to nomenclature that later caused taxonomists some confusion since the dates on the accompanying plates were left unchanged.
 Parts 9 to 30 were reset and reprinted without material alteration except for an underscore to some of the plate numbers.
 The reprinted plates and many of the plates from parts 31 to 192 show evidence of the finer details having been reworked and are noticeably coarsened as a result.

 Total production

-In January 1840 Curtis stated in the heading of the final List of Subscribers that; "It is impossible to complete the sets belonging to the Parties ... having only taken a few of the early volumes" indicating that he had ceased production of plates and parts and sold out of essential back copies.
+In December 1839 Curtis stated in the heading of the final List of Subscribers that; "It is impossible to complete the sets belonging to the Parties ... having only taken a few of the early volumes" indicating that he had ceased production of plates and parts and sold out of essential back copies.
 This list shows a final total output of 216 completed sets including proofs and reprints.
 Curtis's personal copy brings the total to 217.
 The list also shows that 54 partial sets were issued.
 To these figures should be added an unknown quantity of individual parts and plates sold separately.
 Therefore, total production was in excess of 210,000 plates, most of which were coloured.
-A monumental undertaking requiring an output of 44 fully finished plates and associated text every working day for 16 years.
+A monumental undertaking requiring an average output of over 40 fully finished plates and associated text every working day for 16 years.